lightmaya/open-resume-main/open-resume-main/README.md

 3. Build the container `docker build -t open-resume .`
 4. Start the container `docker run -p 3000:3000 open-resume`
 5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to see OpenResume live

+## Feel free to customize the project. 😊😊